shaikshaazuddin/CarparkingSpaceDetection/README.md

 numpy

+Objective

-This project is used to detect the number of free spaces in a prakinglot with the help of camera
+This project is used to detect the number of free spaces in a prakinglot with the help of camera/drone

+using this project.
+It will be easy for the customer to park and it will also show the number of free spaces in it.